Matthew Coggon

 In summer 2019, we participated in the FIREX-AQ field campaign to characterize wildfire VOCs.
 We deployed our mass spectrometer onboard the NASA DC-8 aircraft and sampled smoke in and around large wildfire plumes to understand how much these emissions impact downwind air quality.
 We are currently analyzing these data in order to improve models used to simulate air quality.
 For more information about our work on wildfire chemistry, see our StoryMap.

 Poor air quality impacts major cities across the world.
 For decades, vehicles emissions were the dominant source of air pollution in US cities.
 However, regulations and improvements in technology have drastically reduced vehicle pollution.
 For example, VOCs emitted from vehicle tailpipes have decreased by a factor of 100 from their 1960s levels in major cities like Los Angeles.
-Air in LA is much cleaner than it used to be, but there are still days in which air quality indices exceed acceptable levels considered to be healthy.
-Recent work has shown that, today, emissions from consumer products (e.g. personal care products, paints, and cleaners) are just as likely to contribute to urban air pollution as vehicle tailpipe emissions.
-For example, we have found that evaporation of deodorant and hair care products can lead to VOC emissions that are comparable to regional emission rates of certain pollutants from vehicle tailpipes.
+Air in LA is much cleaner than it used to be, but there are still days in which air quality is unhealthy.
+Work at NOAA and CIRES has shown that in the modern atmosphere, emissions from consumer products (e.g. personal care products, paints, and cleaners) are just as likely to contribute to urban air pollution as vehicle tailpipe emissions.
+In Boulder CO, we have found that evaporation of deodorant and hair care products can lead to VOC emissions that are comparable to regional emission rates of certain pollutants from vehicle tailpipes, such as benzene.

 Education